 - If you’re looking for budget accommodation, you can find a few backpacker hostels as well as stay in a Satra for about 200 Rupees a night.

-- It is very safe to visit Majuli Island, even for solo female travellers.
+- Just like most top places to visit in India, it is very safe to visit Majuli Island, even for solo female travellers.

 Pabbar Valley, Himachal Pradesh

 I happened to visit Pabbar Valley in 2019 during my 1-month motorcycle trip across Himachal Pradesh.
 I had never heard of Pabbar Valley before and got to know about it from someone I met near Shimla.
-And as soon as I visit it, it suddenly became one of my top 10 holiday destinations in India.
+And as soon as I visit it, it suddenly became an obvious suggestion every time someone asked me for the best places to visit in India.

 Here’s a video from my Youtube channel where I visited Chanshal Pass, explored a bit of Pabbar Valley and then did my Pabbar Valley to Delhi ride.

 So, when I got introduced to Pabbar Valley, I checked a few Google Photos and instantly fell in love with the place.
-By statistics, Pabbar Valley is Himachal Pradesh’s least visited places.
+By statistics, Pabbar Valley is Himachal Pradesh’s least visited place.

 Now, speaking of how to plan a trip to Chanshal Pass and Pabbar Valley, here are some useful Pabbar Valley Travel Tips: